Skip to main content

 Practically, this means that the defendant may get a reduced sentence if they plead guilty or plead not to contest or challenge the accusations.
 This kind of bargain is commonly offered to defendants who are facing several charges.

-For example, a person can plead guilty to one of the charges or to a the least severe of charges.
+For example, a person can plead guilty to one of the charges or to the least severe of charges.
 Should they do so, the court and prosecution can dismiss other charges or rule in favor of a less harsh sentence.
 The plea bargain is followed by a sentencing hearing instead of by a trial, which would be a normal procedure in a case where there is no plea deal.

 There are three different types of plea deals: guilty, not guilty, and no contest.